Eggs as food: Varieties

 Bird eggs are a common food and one of the most versatile ingredients used in cooking.
 They are important in many branches of the modern food industry.

 The most commonly used bird eggs are those from the chicken, duck, and goose.
 Smaller eggs, such as quail eggs, are used occasionally as a gourmet ingredient in Western countries.
 Eggs are a common everyday food in many parts of Asia, such as China and Thailand, with Asian production providing 59 percent of the world total in 2013.

-The largest bird eggs, from ostriches, tend to be used only as special luxury food.
+The largest bird eggs, ostrich eggs, tend to be used only as special luxury food.
 Gull eggs are considered a delicacy in England, as well as in some Scandinavian countries, particularly in Norway.
-In some African countries, guineafowl eggs often are seen in marketplaces, especially in the spring of each year.
-Pheasant eggs and emu eggs are edible, but less widely available; sometimes they are obtainable from farmers, poulterers, or luxury grocery stores.
-In many countries, wild bird eggs are protected by laws which prohibit the collecting or selling of them, or permit collection only during specific periods of the year.
+In some African countries, guineafowl eggs are often seen in marketplaces, especially in the spring of each year.
+Pheasant eggs and emu eggs are edible, but less widely available; they are sometimes obtainable from farmers, poulterers, or luxury grocery stores.
+In many countries, wild bird eggs are protected by laws which prohibit the collecting or selling of them, or permit collection only during specific times of the year.